 - eating more or less than usual

 - changes in the use of tobacco, alcohol, or drugs

-- changes relating to work or study
+- changes relating to

 According to the American Psychiatric Association (APA), the symptoms of mild or moderate depression are similar to those of severe depression but less intense.

 - sleeping problems

 - reduced energy levels